airbrake/node-airbrake/Readme.md

 ## Adding context to errors

-In addition to the stack trace, the following information is attached when using the `notify()` method:
+The `notify()` method automatically adds the following context information to each delivered error:

 * **error.class:** (`err.type` if set, or `'Error'`)
 * **error.message:** (`err.message`)